leafo/lapis/docs/reference.md

 }
 ```

-> The upstream must be named `database` by default.

 In this example the `pg` filter is applied to our `POSTGRESQL_URL`
 configuration variable.
 Let's go ahead and add a value to our `config.moon`